 In this lesson, we will walk you through forming a Professional LLC (PLLC) in New Hampshire.
+This is different from a regular New Hampshire LLC.

 In order to create a PLLC in New Hampshire, you need to file a Certificate of Formation with the Secretary of State.
 This is the document that officially forms your New Hampshire PLLC.

-Note: Before proceeding with this lesson, make sure you have selected your PLLC’s New Hampshire Registered Agent.
+- Prior lesson: Before proceeding with this lesson, make sure you have selected your PLLC’s New Hampshire Registered Agent.

 There are 3 methods of filing a PLLC in New Hampshire: by mail, online, or a walk-in filing.